-The history department program in Forms III through VI is designed to provide students with the skills needed to meet the challenges of even the most rigorous college education.
+The History department program in Forms III through VI is designed to provide students with the skills needed to meet the challenges of even the most rigorous college education.
 Emphasis is placed on the development of comprehension and communication skills and facility with handling primary and secondary source evidence.
 Students master the craft of essay writing.
 Research techniques are stressed, in particular library skills and the judicious and careful use of the Internet as well as the use of proper bibliographic citations.

 Form III: Western Civilization

-Spring Term: The Challenge of the West from the Renaissance to the French Revolution.
-This class traces the growth and expansion of France, Portugal, Spain, and England into the Americas and India; their role in the African slave trade; and the growing conflict between authoritarian and constitutional forms of government culminating in the French Revolution.
-The importance of the scienti c revolution in increasing the power of the West is also analyzed.
-A variety of primary sources and secondary sources is used, including lm, especially Zinneman’s A Man for All Seasons and Wajda’s Danton.
-Text: McKay, Hill, and Buckler, A History of Western Society, vols.
-B and C.
+Spring Term: Rome, Christianity, and the Making of Europe.
+Students analyze the rise of the Roman Republic and its transition into Empire, the emergence of the great monotheistic religions, Christianity and Islam.
+This class also traces the growth and expansion of France, Portugal, Spain and England into the Americas and India and their participation in the African slave trade.
+The role of the European Reformation in increasing divisions in European society is also analyzed.
+A variety of primary and secondary sources are used, including film, especially Zinneman’s A Man for All Seasons.
+Text: McKay, Hill, and Buckler, A History of Western Society, Volume 1

-Form IV: World History
+Form IV: The Modern World

 Form V: Advanced United States History

-Forms V or VI: Roots of Contemporary Geopolitics
+Forms V or VI: Modern Political Thought

 Form VI: Advanced European History

 Advanced European History is a rigorous college preparatory course covering major political, economic, social and cultural developments in European history from 1450 to the present.
 This course is an effective vehicle for the acquisition of those skills of critical analysis needed for success in college.
-It is the formal preparation for the AP exam.
+It is the formal preparation for the Advanced Placement exam.
 The great breadth of content of this course necessitates considerable reading beyond the confines of the classroom.
 A significant interest in history itself is a prerequisite for success.
-Heavy emphasis is placed on essay writing under time constraints in the course.
-Texts: Palmer and Colton, “A History of the Modern World”; Kennedy, “The Rise and Fall of the Great Powers”; and a variety of primary texts and sources.
+Heavy emphasis in the course is placed on essay writing under time constraints.
+Texts: Palmer and Colton, A History of the Modern World; Kennedy, The Rise and Fall of the Great Powers; and a variety of primary texts and sources.

 Fall Term: European History from the Renaissance to Napoleon.
 The significance of the Renaissance and Reformation in creating the European nation state is studied.
 Students also examine Europe in the 17th century, the great conflict of ideas brought about by the Scientific Revolution and the Enlightenment, and the causes of the French Revolution.